14/03/2026

 Here's a simplified month-by-month guide based on what I've found works well across most of the UK:

 • March-April: This is when the action begins indoors!
 Start your tomatoes, chillies, and peppers on a warm, sunny windowsill or with a grow light.
+If you're relying on artificial lighting, getting the light requirements right at this stage makes a real difference to seedling strength.
 For quicker harvests, sow lettuce, spinach, and rocket indoors or in very sheltered spots outdoors under a cloche.
 These early sowings are crucial to beat the rush.

 • May-June: As the risk of hard frost passes (usually late May in many areas), it's time to harden off your indoor-started plants and get them outside.
 Plant out your tomatoes, peppers, and strawberries.
 You can direct sow beans and peas into your vertical system now.
 Critically, keep sowing small batches of fast-growing greens every 2-3 weeks – this is the essence of succession planting.